 The ultrasonic examination testing system uses sensors that send and receive signals.
 High-frequency sound waves are directional.
 Longitudinal waves are directed at a 90-degree angle.
 They expose any defects in the cylinders and measure wall thickness flaws.
 Shear waves enter the cylinder at a 45-degree angle.
 They can locate and expose cracks in the material from any direction.
 A common application for UE testing is ultrasonic thickness measurement.
 It’s helpful in assessing pipework corrosion.
 Ultrasonic flaw detectors are used in safety and quality-related applications and are considered more efficient and non-destructive than other testing methods.
 However, some industries prefer other methods that can test the bottom of the cylinders.

 To ensure safety and accuracy, it’s important that testing is completed by experienced professionals.
 Inaccurate assessments can lead to costly repairs and expose your employees to unnecessary risk.
 Rocky Mountain Air has certified technicians that are specifically trained for UE testing.
 We’ll answer any questions you have to establish your confidence in the process.
-In most cases, tests can be completed in one week.

 How do you test cylinders to ensure they are safe?